 - Two-year professional program (for students with a bachelor's degree)

-This 3+2 (five years total) program is intended for entering freshmen, transfer students or students who change majors early in their undergraduate education.
+Our 3+2 program is intended for entering freshmen, transfer students or students who changed their major early in their undergraduate career.

-The first three years of this program are classified as the "pre-professional" phase.
-Each student will complete the MAT program prerequisites and bachelor’s degree requirements for a major in strength and conditioning or health studies.
-Upon acceptance to the graduate program, the “professional” phase will begin during the summer prior to the student’s fourth year.
-At the end of the student’s fourth year, he or she will receive a bachelor of science degree with a major in strength and conditioning or health studies.
-At the end of the fifth year, each student will earn a master of athletic training (MAT) degree.
+The first three years of our program are the "pre-professional" years.
+Each student will complete the program prerequisites and bachelor’s degree requirements.
+Upon acceptance to the graduate program, the “professional” phase of the program will begin during the summer prior to your fourth year.
+At the end of your fourth year, he or she will receive a Bachelor of Science Degree with a major in strength and conditioning or health studies.
+At the end of the fifth year, each student will earn a Master of Athletic Training degree.

 Two-Year Professional Program

-This two-year program is intended for college graduates who have completed their bachelor's degrees and who may want to change careers; athletes who didn’t have time during their undergraduate years to major in athletic training, and international students who want a career in athletic training.
+This two-year program is intended for college graduates who have completed their bachelor's degrees and who may want to change careers; athletes who didn’t have time during their undergraduate years to major in athletic training, and any international student who wants a career in athletic training.

 - Course work